 They also sponsor a Soles4Souls program through which lightly worn Allbirds that are returned are donated to a partner organization to provide the shoes to someone who needs them.

 If you have a youngster who wears adult size shoes, definitely check out Allbirds.
 They have running shoes and everyday sneakers, slips ons and high tops, and they even have boat shoes and flats.
 If you can’t already tell, I’m enamored by this brand and have been for a while.
-Go check them out (and have your kids consider these sustainable shoes for back to school season).
+Go check them out (and have your kids consider these sustainable shoes for back-to-school season).

 Relative to “normal” shoe brands, Veja does just about everything differently.
 They make a variety of casual and running shoes and have a collection of sustainable shoes for kids that are really adorable and practical.

-Veja incorporates organic and sustainable materials into all of their shoes.
+Veja incorporates organic and sustainable materials into all of its shoes.
 They work directly with farmers and producers where possible to ensure that as much of the cost of the materials go directly to those whose labor produced the materials as possible.

 The shoes are produced in Brazil and have been made at the same factory since the company started production.
 They’ve developed a good relationship with the manufacturer and fair wages are paid to employees who work in amenable conditions.